Kong/docs.konghq.com/app/_hub/kong-inc/datadog/_index.md

 {:.note}
 > **Note:** `host` and `port` fields in the plugin config take precedence over environment variables.
-> For Kubernetes there's a known limitation that we cannot set `host` to null to use the environment variable.
-This can be workaround with a vault reference like `{vault://env/kong-datadog-agent-host}`.
+> For Kubernetes, there's a known limitation that we cannot set `host` to null to use the environment variable.
+You can work around this using a vault reference, for example: `{vault://env/kong-datadog-agent-host}`.

 Field           | Description                                           | Datatypes
 ---             | ---                                                   | ---